Azure/acr/docs/aks-acr-across-tenants.md

 ### Step 4: Update AKS with the AAD Application secret

-- Use the `Application (clinet) ID` and `client secret` collected in `step 1` to [update AKS service principal credential](https://docs.microsoft.com/en-us/azure/aks/update-credentials#update-aks-cluster-with-new-service-principal-credentials).
+- Use the `Application (client) ID` and `client secret` collected in `step 1` to [update AKS service principal credential](https://docs.microsoft.com/en-us/azure/aks/update-credentials#update-aks-cluster-with-new-service-principal-credentials).

 ## Reference